 In the short term, the direct financial costs of climate-related regulation for Franchise companies is immaterial.
-For example, the most carbon-intensive company in our portfolios, a leading global food and beverage company, paid carbon taxes on just 11% of its scope 1 emissions in 2023, and no carbon taxes on its scope 2 emissions.
+For example, the most carbon-intensive company in our portfolios, a leading global food and beverage company, paid carbon taxes on just 10% of its scope 1 emissions in 2023, and no carbon taxes on its scope 2 emissions.4

-However, there is a significant gap between governments' stated emissions reduction ambitions and the policies put in place to achieve them.
-Therefore, in the medium- to long-term, carbon pricing and product regulation may extend to a much broader number of sectors.
+In the medium- to long-term, carbon pricing and product regulation may extend to a much broader number of sectors.
 The potential scope and timing of such regulation is uncertain.
-The high proportion of science-based emissions reduction targets in the Franchise portfolios relative to the broader market provides resilience against this risk.